WilsonChen003/HDLGen/README.md

 ## What you can do with HDLGen
 RTL stitch
-   * Instance module from RTL or IPXACT file as what Verilog does
+   * Instance module from RTL or IPXACT or JSON file as what Verilog does
    * Connect  module's port to wires with native regular express
    * Automatically generate instance's wires definitions
    * Automatically generate reg or wire definictions(not perfect but really helpful)